Launch of Inclusive Education Training Guide

 Why do we need a training guide?

-What inclusive education looks like, is often misunderstood.
-This training guide was designed and developed to have a commonly understood vision of inclusive education across CBM.
+What inclusive education looks like is often misunderstood.
+This training guide was designed and developed to have a commonly understood vision of inclusive education across the CBM network and co-operation partners.
 In order to provide quality inclusive education, we recognise the need for our advisors, staff and partners to have the same vision of inclusive education.
 Regardless of country and context, there are key underlying principles that are essential for implementing quality inclusive education.

 Include Vidya campaign realised by CBM